-I probably should have taken a page from Melissa’s book and ignored makeup altogether – after all, it was just the two of us girlfriends.
+I probably should have taken a page from Melissa’s book and ignored makeup altogether—after all, it was just the two of us girlfriends.
 The two of us, and a pitcher of icy mojitos.

 I.B.
 That used to stand for Imaginary Boyfriend.
 Now, it stood for Idiot Bastard.
 Or Ignorant Boor.
 Or Irritating Boil.
 Get us going, Melissa and me, and we could continue the game for hours.

 I sighed.
 “It’s been ten months.
 Ten months, and nothing.
-Not a glimmer of hint of a scintilla of a possibility on the romantic horizon.
+Not a glimmer of a hint of a scintilla of a possibility on the romantic horizon.
 I’m never going to date again.”

-“Jane Madison, never is a very long time,” Melissa said.
+“Never is a very long time,” Melissa said.

-“I don’t think that I can seriously take romance advice from a woman with fifty-two first dates under her belt in the past year.”
+“I don’t think I can seriously take romance advice from a woman with fifty-two first dates under her belt in the past year.”